Mario & Luigi: Gameplay

-The gameplay of the Mario & Luigi series consists of mostly role-playing elements; however, the Mario & Luigi games do differ from most other RPGs in its focus on controlling Mario and Luigi simultaneously.
-During overworld sections, the player controls Mario's movement with Luigi following closely.
-Mario and Luigi's other actions are controlled individually with the A (Mario) and B (Luigi) buttons respectively in both the overworld and battle sections.
-These controls are also used to explore the overworld to solve puzzles and find collectibles using various special moves that often have Mario and Luigi working together.
+The gameplay of the Mario & Luigi series consists of typical role-playing elements, and primarily differs from most other role-playing video games (RPGs) through its focus on controlling Mario and Luigi simultaneously.
+During exploration and interaction with the world, known as the overworld, the player controls Mario's movement, with Luigi following closely.
+Mario and Luigi's other actions are controlled individually with the A (Mario) and B (Luigi) buttons, respectively, in both the overworld and battle sections.
+These controls are used to explore the overworld to solve puzzles and find collectibles using various special moves that often have Mario and Luigi working together.

 Like many other RPG series, the Mario & Luigi series contains a traditional turn-based battle system.
-It also uses Action Commands, similarly to the Paper Mario franchise.
-These actions consist of Mario's and Luigi's signature jumps, as well as hammer attacks.
-Unique to the series is the use of real-time commands while an enemy is attacking so that if the player uses successful timing, they can completely avoid an attack or even do damage to the enemy instead of getting hit.
-This mechanism encourages the player to learn enemy's attack patterns and proper timing.
-Some titles in the series feature additional characters alongside Mario and Luigi; these include Baby Mario and Baby Luigi in Partners in Time, Bowser in Bowser’s Inside Story, and Paper Mario in Paper Jam.
+The games have a mechanic similar to the Paper Mario franchise, in which attacks are empowered by precisely timing inputs based on the attack's animation, including Mario and Luigi's signature jumps as well as hammer attacks.
+Unique to the series is the use of real-time commands while an enemy is attacking, rewarding the player's good timing with the ability to completely avoid an attack or even do damage to the enemy instead of getting hit and contrasting the usual turn-based combat.
+Some titles in the series feature additional playable characters alongside Mario and Luigi including Baby Mario and Baby Luigi in Mario & Luigi: Partners in Time, Bowser in Mario & Luigi: Bowser’s Inside Story, and Paper Mario in Mario & Luigi: Paper Jam.